 Having visibility into security risk in just development only provides you with half of the picture.
 Development and SecOps teams need to have a closed feedback loop enabling both teams to be successful.
 Development teams can gain insight into attacks targeting the applications they develop.
 This allows them to prioritize vulnerabilities correctly, enabling proactive resolutions to reduce risk.
 Likewise, SecOps teams can gain insight from their development counterparts, providing them with visibility into how the application works.
 This allows them to best apply proactive measures to mitigate attacks targeting the application until development can fix the vulnerability.

-Learn more about GitLab's investment into the Sec section by visiting our Product Investment page within the Internal Product Handbook.
+Team members can learn more about GitLab's investment into the Sec section by checking the Product Investment page in the internal handbook.

-A complete list of released features can be found on the Release Feature Overview page and a complete list of upcoming features can be found on the Upcoming Releases page.
+A complete list of released features can be found in the Release Feature Overview.

 Security teams need centralized management for their security and compliance workflows.
 Features such as user management, compliance labels, security policies, and the vulnerability and dependency lists need to allow for centralized management that applies across all of an organization's projects.

-Govern capabilities will serve as a connection point for a seamless workflow spanning across the DevSecOps lifecycle.
-By enabling collaboration between types of users, Govern can help solidify the advantages GitLab has to offer as a single application.
+SSCS capabilities will serve as a connection point for a seamless workflow spanning across the DevSecOps lifecycle.
+By enabling collaboration between types of users, SSCS can help solidify the advantages GitLab has to offer as a single application.
 For example, these areas might include the following:

 For example, GitLab's security policy editor supports editing policies in both a rule mode